 A “stave church” is a medieval wooden church building.
 The name derives from the buildings’ structure of post and lintel construction, a type of timber framing where the load-bearing ore-pine posts are called stafr in Old Norse (stav in modern Norwegian).
 Many tourists come to the Lomen area to look at the stave church, but I wonder how many of them pay attention to the wonderful Lomis farm buildings.

 As with so many old houses in Norway, it is difficult to tell if the house is still in daily use.
 Maybe it is only used in summer as a cabin, or not used at all.
 The day I visited, there was a man working on repairing the wooden fence around the property.
 Perhaps that fooled me into thinking that the house is still being used to live in.
-I hope it is, because it’s far too nice to be used as yet another empty museum building.
+I hope so, because it is far too nice to be used as yet another empty museum building.